 Sadly it is not always possible.
-And if you and the family plan to go it alone, it is a definite No-no. So plan your trip.
-The first thing I always to is to pick a direction.
+And if you and the family plan to go it alone, it is a definite no-no. So plan your trip.
+The first thing I always do is to pick a direction.
 As we are close to the sea, south is not a popular direction for us.
 Secondly, I pick a turn-around point.
 And depending on the available “time”, the distance from home is next.
-In order to have a relaxing experience, anything within a 200km radius from our current location is acceptable.
+In order to have a relaxing experience, anything within a 200 km radius from our current location is acceptable.

 Then I start by planning my route.
 How do I get to the turn-around point and back home?

 I use Google Earth to do some initial recce work.
 I seek out roads that does not appear to be paved.
 Once I get a route, I create a GPS enabled file (*.kml) which I can export to my iPhone or Garmin for navigation.

 It does not always work out though.
 I remember once we had a road marked to get to the top of Hans se kop.
 When we got there, there was no road left as it was completely washed away after heavy rains.